Picard groups of moduli spaces of curves with symmetry: Preliminaries

 \subsection{Group cohomology}

-Let $G$ be a group, $R$ a commutative ring, and and $M$ a $RG$-module.
+Let $G$ be a group, $R$ a commutative ring, and $M$ an $RG$-module.
 The module $M^G$ of invariants is the submodule of $M$ spanned by all elements that are fixed by the $G$ action.
 The module $M_G$ of coinvariants is the maximal $RG$-module quotient on which $G$ acts trivially.

 Assume that $H$ is a normal subgroup with quotient $Q = G/H$.